brobro10000/brobro10000.github.io/README.md

 ](https://brobro10000.github.io)

 ## **The Landing Page for the Portfolio Hamzah Ullah**
 The portfolio page is an important and effective way for sharing past projects to future employers.
-Here we have met all the requirements for submission as well as a conduit for presenting out future work to potenton employers.
+Here we have met all the requirements for submission as well as a conduit for presenting out future work to potential employers.

 - HTML properties of a navigation to easily traverse the page and access our resume for download.